mateoalb/mateoalb.github.io/_projects/traffic-light/index.md

 ---
 # Overview
-This project demonstrates the design and implementation of a **traffic light controller** for a highway–farm road intersection.
+This project demonstrates the design and implementation of a **traffic light controller** for a highway farm road intersection.
 Built on the Zybo Z7-10 FPGA board, the system ensures safe traffic flow by cycling through green, yellow, and red lights with appropriate timing.
 The design uses a Mealy FSM written in behavioral Verilog and integrates a sensor to dynamically adjust light changes depending on traffic conditions.

 ## Features
 - **FSM-Based Control** – Implemented using a Mealy finite state machine for precise sequencing.